 Mr. Ed Kelly – Director of Bands

-A music educator for 40 years, Mr. Kelly has had a wealth of experiences.
-He has done both undergraduate and post-graduate studies in music performance and music education at the Aaron Copland School of Music, located at Queens College in NY.
-He holds certifications in both NY and NJ and is also certified in Orff Schulwerk.
+A music teacher for 40 years, Mr. Kelly has had a wealth of experiences.
+He has done both undergraduate and post-graduate studies in music performance and music education at the Aaron Copland School of Music, located at Queens College in NY and holds certifications in both NY and NJ.
 Mr. Kelly’s main instrument is trombone, but he has also studied trumpet, classical guitar, and piano.
-He has served as principal trombone in the Jamaica Symphony, the Queens Philharmonic and the Hanover Wind Symphony.
+He has served as principal trombone in the Jamaica Symphony, the Queens Philharmonic, and the Hanover Wind Symphony.
 He has performed extensively as a freelance musician in Big Band ensembles throughout the tri-state area.
 While teaching at Oceanside High School in NY, Mr. Kelly served as department coordinator and Middle States committee chairman.
 He was commissioned to compose for and conduct choirs and orchestras for major religious seminars in NY and Washington.

 Mr. Brian Franca